finbourne/lusid-sdk-python/sdk/docs/PortfoliosApi.md

 [EARLY ACCESS] Delete portfolio properties

 Delete one or more properties from a single portfolio.
+If the properties are time variant then an effective date time from which the properties  will be deleted must be specified.
+If the properties are perpetual then it is invalid to specify an effective date time for deletion.

 ### Example